amyschmid/OxsR_ChIP_WGS/README.md

-# Data analysis for ChIP-sequencing and whole genome sequencing of Haloferax volcanii strains
+# Data analysis for whole genome sequencing and ChIP-sequencing in Haloferax volcanii strains

 ## Corresponds to the paper "TrmB-like family transcription factor OxsR regulates the oxidative stress response in Haloferax volcanii" by Schmid group and Maupin-Furlow group.